Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON
 			"Finales Only"				"0"

-			// Multiply the Super Tank's health.
+			// Multiply Super Tanks' health.
+			// Note: This setting can be overridden for each Super Tank under the "General" section of their settings.
 			// Note: Health changes only occur when there are at least 2 alive non-idle human survivors.
 			// --
 			// 0: No changes to health.